you can click on the image, print the handout, and bring it with you to the convention. Handouts may also come in handy when listening to a recording.

 Workshop monitors

 DO NOT have to introduce the speaker!
 They simply help people find seats if the room is crowded.
 Suggest that folks with noisy little ones step out of the room for a bit.
-Hold up time cards to let speaker know how much time is left.
+Hold up time cards to let the speaker know how much time is left.

 What do you think?
 We do need you, so consider checking “YES” on your registration when asked if you would be willing to volunteer.
 Even for one hour!
 Oh, and you’ll receive four (4) MassHOPE bucks for every hour you help out, spendable in the exhibit hall.
 Or, if you’d rather, just email Anne Smith at